Alternate history: Television

-The anime Fena: Pirate Princess featured an alternate 18th century.

-For All Mankind depicts an alternate timeline in which the Soviet crewed lunar program successfully lands on the Moon before the US Apollo program, resulting in a continued and intensified Space Race.

-In the TV show Fringe the father of one of the main characters crosses into another reality to steal that world’s version of his son after his son dies.
+The anime Fena: Pirate Princess featured an alternate 18th century.For All Mankind depicts an alternate timeline in which the Soviet crewed lunar program successfully lands on the Moon before the US Apollo program, resulting in a continued and intensified Space Race.Fringe has the father of one of the main characters cross into another reality to steal that world's version of his son after his son dies.
 The second world has a slightly different history, with a few different states in the United States, such as only one Carolina and Upper Michigan as a state.
 In addition, the 9/11 attack didn't take down the Twin Towers but the White House.
 Also, several major DC Comics events are different, such as Superman not Supergirl dying during Crisis on Infinite Earths.
-The incursion to steal the son has many negative effects on that world, and while the realities start out as antagonist, they eventually work together to repair the damage.

-Loki (TV series) on streaming service Disney+ shows an agency which prevents alterations to the time line.
-Alternative versions of Loki from various realities appear.

-The TV show The Man in the High Castle is an adaptation of the novel with the same name that ran for four seasons showing a world where the Axis Powers won World War II.

-Motherland: Fort Salem explores a female-dominated world in which witchcraft is real.
-Its world diverged from our timeline when the Salem witch trials are resolved by an agreement between witches and ungifted humans.

-Noughts + Crosses is a British TV show set on a world where a powerful West African empire colonizes Europe 700 years before the start of the series.

-Parallels (film) was a planned TV show whose pilot was later released as a Netflix movie.
-The plot concerns a building which can shift realities every 36 hours.

-The Plot Against America (miniseries) is an HBO miniseries where Charles Lindberg wins the 1940 US Presidential election as an anti-war candidate who moves the country toward fascism.

-The TV show Sliders explores different possible alternate realities by having the protagonist "slide" into different parallel dimensions of the same planet Earth.

-SS-GB (TV series) shows a world where the Axis Powers quickly win World War II, killing Churchill and installing a puppet government.
-However, British resistance fights back.
+The incursion to steal the son has many negative effects on that world, and while the realities start out as antagonist, they eventually work together to repair the damage.The Man in the High Castle, an adaptation of the novel of the same name, showed a world where the Axis Powers won World War II.Motherland: Fort Salem explores a female-dominated world in which witchcraft is real.
+Its world diverged from our timeline when the Salem witch trials are resolved by an agreement between witches and ungifted humans.Noughts + Crosses is a British TV show set on a world where a powerful West African empire colonizes Europe 700 years before the start of the series.Parallels was a planned TV show whose pilot was later released as a Netflix movie.
+The plot concerns a building which can shift realities every 36 hours and those who use the building to travel to other realities.The Plot Against America is an HBO miniseries where Charles Lindbergh wins the 1940 US presidential election as an anti-war candidate who moves the country toward fascism.

+Primal features Spear and Fang from the Prehistoric encountering with Ancient Egypt and Vikings era, and in episode The Primal Theory where Charles Darwin is alive in 1890 instead of 1882.